hygieia/hygieia/api/README.md

 From the admin menu, generate an "apitoken" for an "apiuser"

-Create a POST request with the following 2 headers and retrieve a JWT token for secured API calls.
+Create a POST request with the following 2 headers and make a rest call for secured API.

 Add Authorization header
 ```